marcpinet/neuralnetlib/README.md

 I then decided to push it even further by adding [Convolutional Neural Networks (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) and [Recurrent Neural Networks (RNN)](https://en.wikipedia.org/wiki/Recurrent_neural_network).

-And, of course, I intend to improve this project and add more features in the future (Transformers?
-Autoencoders? cuDNN support?).
+This project will be maintained as long as I have ideas to improve it, and as long as I have time to work on it.

 ## 📦 Features